LujainAlthobaiti/Machine_Learning_Bootcamp_By_SDAIA/README.md

 **- Predictive Modeling using Linear Regression:** <be>

    In this project, we will create a linear regression model based on several factors to forecast the median house values in California.
 The objective is to develop an accurate prediction model that can estimate median house prices for various areas in California by examining and analyzing the dataset, conducting data cleaning and preprocessing, fitting a linear regression model, and assessing its performance.

+**- Hotel Booking Data Cleaning:** <be>

+  We'll make several visualizations in this project to help us examine and tidy up our dataset.